Summer Care Tips for You and Your Pets

 Vaccinate your pets against rabies.
 All cats, dogs and ferrets should be vaccinated against rabies per Cedar Rapids Municipal Code 23.02 and 23.03.
 Rabies is a deadly disease that is usually transmitted through a bite from an infected animal.
 The disease is nearly always fatal.
-Dogs and cats are infected with rabies every year.
-Last year alone there were more than 3 dozen confirmed cases of rabies reported in Iowa, including some dogs and cats.
-So make an appointment with your veterinarian today to get your pet’s rabies vaccination up-to-date.
+Cedar Rapids Animal Care & Control will be hosting a Rabies & Microchip Clinic on Sunday, August 11, 2019.
+Be sure to get your pet update then, or make an appointment with your veterinarian today to get your pet’s rabies vaccination up-to-date.

 Patio Hazards.
 While we enjoy barbeques and sitting out on the patio, items we take for granted can be hazardous to our pets.
 Keep things like citronella candles, lighter fluid and matches away from pets.
 If eaten, they can irritate the stomach, lungs and central nervous system.

 Disaster Preparedness.
 Warmer weather sometimes triggers extreme weather patterns.
 Do you have a disaster or evacuation plan in place for your family – including your pets?
 Be prepared.
 Make sure everyone knows where to go for shelter during a tornado warning, and when floods threaten, give yourself plenty of time to evacuate to safety.